kayoooon1/city-recsys/README.md

 streamlit: Here we have stored all the files necessary to run our interactive stramlit plots.
 The link to the Streamlit app can be found here: https://finding-home-app-ezqbrpvhtiqzyrv3drqedq.streamlit.app/

 ## Requirements
+<pre>
 Python Version: 3.10
-Required Libraries: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, Dotenv, Tueplot
+Required Libraries:

-<pre>
-import pandas as pd
-import matplotlib.pyplot as plt
+Pandas
+NumPy
+Matplotlib
+Seaborn
+Scikit-learn
+Dotenv
+Tueplot
 </pre>

 ## Team Members